Uses of Scopolamine Transdermal Patch:

 - If the patch falls off, put a new one on.

-- If using for motion sickness and this medicine is needed for more than 3 days, throw away the old patch.
+- If using for motion sickness and scopolamine transdermal patch is needed for more than 3 days, throw away the old patch.
 Put a new one on behind the other ear.

 - When patch is taken off, wash site with soap and water.